matejak/imreg_dft/doc/cli-advanced.rst

 Large templates
 ---------------

-``imreg_dft`` works well on images that show the same object that is contained within the field of view.
+``imreg_dft`` works well on images that show the same object that is contained within the field of view with an uniform background.
 However, the method fails when the fields of view don't match and are in subset-superset relationship.

 Normally, the image will be "extended", but that may not work.
-Therefore, if the ``image`` is the *smaller* of the two, i.e. ``template`` encompasses it, you can use the ``--tile`` argument.
+Therefore, if the subject is the *smaller* of the two, i.e. ``template`` encompasses it, you can use the ``--tile`` argument.
-Then, the template will be internally subdivided into tiles (of similar size to the image size) and individual tiles will be matched against the image and the tile that matches the best will determine the transformation.
+Then, the template will be internally subdivided into tiles (of similar size to the subject's size) and individual tiles will be matched against the subject and the tile that matches the best will determine the transformation.

-The ``--show`` option will show matching over the best fitting tile and you can use the ``--output`` option to save the registered image (that is enlarged to the shape of the template).
+The ``--show`` option will show matching over the best fitting tile and you can use the ``--output`` option to save the registered subject (that is enlarged to the shape of the template).

 Result
 ------

 The following result demonstrates usage of ``ird`` under hard conditions.
-There are two images, the template is taken from confocal microscope (a), the image is a phase acquired using a digital holographic microscope [4]_.
+There are two images, the template is taken from confocal microscope (a), the subject is a phase acquired using a digital holographic microscope [4]_.

 Pretty much everything that could go wrong indeed went:

-* Spectrums were not matching (the template is sharper than the image).
+* Spectrums were not matching (the template is sharper than the subject).
-* The template is obviously a wider area than the image.
+* The template obviously shows a wider area than the subject.
 * The images actually differ in many aspects.

 Well, at least the scale and angle are somehow known, so it is possible to use constraints in a mild way.